Reacting to Dog Bites: First Aid Do's and Don'ts

 Treatment and Prevention

-Medicover prides itself on having a team of highly trained medical professionals who specialize in emergency and trauma care and also Our Rabies specialists have a deep understanding of wound management, infection prevention, and the unique challenges that come with treating dog bite injuries.
-Our medical team includes:
+Medicover prides itself on having a team of highly trained medical professionals specializing in emergency and trauma care.
+Our rabies specialists have a deep understanding of wound management, infection prevention, and the unique challenges of treating dog bite injuries.

 Frequently Asked Questions